 - A surgical cut in the belly (called open or abdominal)

-- 3 to 4 small surgical cuts in the belly and then using a laparoscope
+- Three to four small surgical cuts in the belly and then using a laparoscope

-- 3 to 4 small surgical cuts in the belly, in order to perform robotic surgery
+- Three to four small surgical cuts in the belly, in order to perform robotic surgery

 You and your doctor will decide which type of procedure.
 The choice will depend on your medical history and the reason for the surgery.